atiqsayyed/nd013-c2-fusion-starter/writeup.md

 ## Step-4: Camera Sensor fusion

-Now we will be adding to the Kalman filter.The main assumption is the center of the 3d space bounding box for a car which is following the center of the 2d imagery of the vehicle.
-This assertion is approximately correct, however, for a front camera does not always be accurate.
+Now add a Kalman filter.
+The main assumption is the center of his 3D spatial bounding box of the car, which follows the center of his 2D image of the car.
+However, the front camera is not always accurate, so this claim is mostly true.
-The implementation consists of projection matrix which converts the points from 3d space into 2d geometry in the picture .
-We use the partial derivatives (x,y,z) for measuring the the model in parameters (u,v).
-The noise is also measured (R).If the tracking status is in FOV(Field of View) then we can accept the measurement-track pair else we can reject it.
+The implementation consists of a projection matrix that transforms a point from his 3D space to 2D geometry in the image.
+Measure the model in parameters (u,v) using the partial derivatives (x,y,z).
+Noise is also measured (R).
+If the tracking status is in his FOV (Field of View), he can accept the measurement track pair.
+Otherwise it can be rejected.

 ![step3_graph](images/rmse_tracking.png)